 UV Initiative Proposals: How are they Handled?

-An Ultraviolet (UV) Initiative has been introduced in this Cycle to ensure the unique UV capabilities of Hubble are fully utilized while they still exist.
+The Ultraviolet (UV) Initiative that was introduced in Cycle 21 is being continued to ensure the unique UV capabilities of Hubble are fully utilized while they still exist.
 This Initiative will use orbit allocation targets to increase the share of primary GO observing time dedicated to UV observations (wavelengths < 3200 Angstroms).
 Small, Medium, Large, and Treasury GO proposals are all eligible, as are UV-themed Regular Archival, Legacy Archival, and Theory proposals.
 The UV Initiative does not apply to SNAP proposals.
 The targets are as follows:

 Each panel should aim to devote at least 40% of its orbit allocation to UV-specific science.